New Providence: History

 After 1670, Bermudian salt rakers gathering sea salt in Grand Turk and Inagua became regular visitors to the island.
 The first lasting European settlement was on Eleuthera in 1648, and then New Providence in 1666.

 By 1670, there were over 900 people on the settlement of Charles-Town.
 Due to ineffective governors, Charles-Town was attacked by the French and Spanish navies, became a home base for pirates, and was eventually destroyed by a Spanish attack in 1684.
 However, two years later in 1686, new English colonists from Jamaica came and settled.
 They were called back by the governor of Jamaica, but they ignored this order.
 In 1695, Governor Nicolas Trott rebuilt the town and added a fort, both were called Nassau.
 However, the fort was heavily damaged in a Spanish attack in 1700 and the colonists eventually abandoned the fort in 1703 after a French and Spanish attack.
 Due to the lack of cannon and soldiers in the fort, New Providence soon became a home base for pirates.
 By 1713, there were over 1000 pirates in Nassau and they outnumbered the 400–500 law-abiding inhabitants; pirate Thomas Barrow even declared himself "Governor of New Providence".
-In 1718, Governor Woodes Rogers (sent by King George I of Great Britain) came in and offered a pardon for any pirate willing to give up their ways.
+In 1718, Governor Woodes Rogers (sent by King George I of Great Britain) came in and offered a pardon for any pirate willing to give up his ways.
 Using his intelligence and threatening to execute them if they did not take the pardon, Rogers was eventually able to rid Nassau of pirates.